Meeting Days and Time:

 By bicycle: Coming from the north (headed southbound on Lily Pond Ave): After you cross McClean Ave, continue a quarter mile or so.
 After the roadway curves to the right, it will start to curve left near the bottom of the hill (approaching traffic light at Ocean Ave).
 Continue straight (or slight angle to your right) onto Robin Road.
 Go westbound on Robin Road only about 100 feet and turn left (southbound) on Ocean Ave.
 Continue south to the beach.
 Then see above walking info.

-Breaking news, the safer and more scenic alternative to the above-described Lily Pond route — the bike path through Fort Wadsworth, has just reopened!
-J (July 2018) Biking through that park is pretty intuitive, but if you need more direction, call Ted.
+The safer and more scenic alternative to the above-described Lily Pond route is the bike path through Fort Wadsworth.
+Biking through that park is pretty intuitive, but if you need more direction, see our contact info, below.

 Coming from the Southwest: There are bike paths running both beside the boardwalk and up on the boardwalk.
 Each has its advantages and disadvantages, but either one is better than riding on Father Capodanno Blvd.
 Take one of the bike paths all the way to the NE’ly end of the South Beach boardwalk.
 Then see above walking info.